ESA’s Gaia Satellite Captures The Universe’s Fingerprint In Rotation Of The Large Magellanic Cloud

 After last week’s release of the highly anticipated star catalog that maps around 1.7 billion stars in the Milky Way, the Gaia satellite operated by the European Space Agency (ESA) has set its sights beyond the borders of our galaxy.

-Gaia has pointed its telescope at the Large Magellanic Cloud (LMC), a satellite dwarf galaxy of the Milky Way, and captured a spectacular photo of its rotation.
+Gaia has pointed its telescope at the Large Magellanic Cloud (LMC), a satellite dwarf galaxy of the Milky Way and captured a spectacular photo of its rotation.

 The image, unveiled today by ESA, reveals the density and rotation of stars in our neighboring galaxy, in what looks like a cosmic fingerprint of our universe.